 Assoc.
 Director , Global Listening Centre.

-Currently undertaking a PhD on Educational Leadership, Information and Knowledge Society with UOC, my experience in eLearning, Conflict Resolution, NGO development, International Cooperation, policies and language learning has enhanced my competence in innovative use of ICT supported learning in contexts of transformative change.
+Currently undertaking a PhD on Educational Leadership, Information and Knowledge Society with UOC, her experience in eLearning, Conflict Resolution, NGO development, International Cooperation, policies and language learning has enhanced at competence in innovative use of ICT supported learning in contexts of transformative change.

 Central to her work and experience as a teacher has developed the effective listening skills and the ability to listen.
 Education is based on a dialogue of those on the learning voyage.
 Her competence in imparting knowledge, skills and values is focused on the ability to listen to what students say – or do not say.
 Listening is the basis for the empathy and need in the shared learning process.
 Even more so in her work as a Mediator and expert in conflict resolution, listening plays a critical role in developing respect and insight.
 In developing reconciliation in post-war environments and other conflict zones, it is clear that listening is critical an essential to success.